“Keeping People with Communication Disability Safe in Hospital”

 Dr. Sophie Hill, La Trobe University; Cochrane Consumers and Communication Review Group.

-Prof. Susan Balandin, Victoria University of Wellington, New Zealand
+Prof. Susan Balandin, Deakin University, Victoria Australia.

 Dr. Anne Duggan, Hunter New England Health